Augusta Wilson: Death and legacy

 Wilson had become wealthy through her marriage and her literary earnings and retired from writing during her final years.
 She died of a heart attack in Mobile on May 9, 1909, and is buried in Mobile's Magnolia Cemetery.
 Her beloved Ashland burned to the ground in 1926.
 However, Georgia Cottage is still standing with a historical marker on Springhill Avenue designating it as her home.

 Given her support for the Confederate States of America from the perspective of a Southern patriot, and her literary activities during the American Civil War, she can be deemed as having contributed decisively to the literary and cultural development of the Confederacy in particular, and of the South in general.
 She was inducted into the Alabama Women's Hall of Fame in 1977 and was one of twelve inaugural inductees to the Alabama Writers Hall of Fame on June 8, 2015.

 A film and website on Wilson entitled The Passion of Miss Augusta was produced by Alabama filmmaker Robert Clem in 2016, the 150th anniversary of the publication of St. Elmo.
 The film combines documentary interviews and dramatized scenes from St. Elmo as a silent film and a 1950s film showing how its story might have been told at a time when Eudora Welty, William Faulkner and Tennessee Williams were the face of Southern fiction.
 Interviews from the film as well as photographs and other exhibits have been collected in an online 'museum' on Wilson and her career.
-Brenda Ayres write the biography, The Life and Works of Augusta Jane Evans Wilson, 1835–1909 (2016).
+Brenda Ayres wrote the biography, The Life and Works of Augusta Jane Evans Wilson, 1835–1909 (2016).